 Hourly Pay Calculator

 An hourly pay calculator can be handy when needing to calculate the hourly pay of a set salary.
-For example, it’s useful when wanting to find out the hourly pay of someone making $50,000 per year working 40 hours per week which would equate to $24.04.
-The following calculators are helpful for business owners when calculating an employee’s paycheck and having to factor in state taxes.
+For example, it’s useful when wanting to find out the hourly pay of someone making $50,000 per year working 40 hours per week, which would equate to $24.04.
+The following calculators are helpful for business owners that need to factor in state taxes when calculating an employee’s paycheck.